AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_2/Unit4.md.txt

   -  C = 70 - 79
   -  D = 60 - 69
   -  F = 0 - 59
-- `Return` the total number of A's, B's, C's, D's, and F's
+- Use a `Void` Method to `Return` the total number of A's, B's, C's, D's, and F's
 - submit your program as a replit